 Top ISO Rating

-Montgomery Fire/Rescue is proud to announce that we have retained the highest possible rating that can be awarded to any fire department, a Public Protection Class 1 rating, from the Insurance Services Office for providing superior protection – a distinction earned by less than 0.2 percent of communities nationwide.
+Montgomery Fire/Rescue is proud to announce that we have retained the highest possible rating awarded to any fire department: a Public Protection Class 1 designation from the Insurance Services Office.
+This distinction—earned by less than 0.2 percent of communities nationwide—reflects Montgomery’s continued commitment to excellence in fire protection and emergency response.

-In 2014, Montgomery was Alabama’s first city to join an elite group of municipalities that have ever achieved this rating.
-After being reevaluated in 2019, Montgomery Fire/Rescue received an even higher score for its Fire Suppression Rating Schedule, making Montgomery the first city in the state to retain such a prestigious rating.
+Montgomery became Alabama’s first city to achieve this elite rating in 2014.
+Following a comprehensive reevaluation in 2019, Montgomery Fire/Rescue earned an even higher score on the Fire Suppression Rating Schedule, becoming the first department in the state to retain this prestigious Class 1 status.

 “The diligence, duty and dedication of the men and women of Montgomery Fire/Rescue are among the qualities that afford our community the protection and peace of mind experienced by few cities in America,” Montgomery Mayor Steven L. Reed said.
 “Our firefighters exemplify what it takes to truly protect and serve with excellence and integrity, standing ready to run toward flames and danger whenever and wherever emergencies arise.”

-ISO ratings are the nationwide standard by which community fire protective services are evaluated.
-Virtually all insurance companies in the United States use this data to establish fire insurance premiums.
-Higher ISO ratings help secure lower fire insurance premiums for both residential and commercial customers.
+ISO ratings serve as the nationwide benchmark for evaluating community fire protection capabilities.
+5050 Bell Rd Insurance companies across the United States rely on this data to establish fire insurance premiums, meaning that higher ISO ratings help secure lower premiums for both residential and commercial customers.